 Paying of fringe benefits is another way to reduce the tax burden since the cost of providing things like life insurance, medical benefits and dependent care can be deducted from its tax liability and is not taxable to the employees who receive them, either.

 So where does the double taxation come in?
-C Corps are first taxed on profits that it makes in almost the same way a person pays taxes on their pay.
+C Corporations are first taxed on profits that it makes in almost the same way a person pays taxes on their pay.
 This is the first level of taxation.
 C Corporations use a Form 1120 to report income.
 This form requires a lot of information and a tax professional is recommended to assist in filling it out and filing it to make sure it is done correctly.
-Also, if a C Corp expects that it will owe taxes, it must make an estimate as to how much it will owe and pay the IRS quarterly.
+Also, if a C Corporation expects that it will owe taxes, it must make an estimate as to how much it will owe and pay the IRS quarterly.
 Whatever money left over after the profit is taxed is called “profit after tax” or PAT.

-C Corps can do two things with PAT.
+C Corporations can do two things with PAT.
 The first option is to retain the earnings.
 C Corporations can keep up to $250,000 of profits without paying tax penalties, so long as those retained funds are going to be used for business related purposes, such as for plans for business expansion or other capital investment, like research and development.
 Because this is a way to avoid the double taxation issue, it’s a good idea to document those business plans by having them reviewed and adopted by the Board of Directors in case the IRS wants proof for the business basis of retaining the money.

 The second option for those earnings is to distribute it to the shareholders as dividends, which is called a distribution.
 This is where the issue of double taxation comes in.
-When a C Corp pays dividends to its shareholders, that money distributed will be taxed at both the corporate level and at the shareholder level as the shareholders receiving that money as a dividend must report it on their own personal tax returns and are taxed as ordinary income.
-If a C Corp pays out dividends, it issues a Form 1099 Dividend to its shareholders.
+When a C Corporation pays dividends to its shareholders, that money distributed will be taxed at both the corporate level and at the shareholder level as the shareholders receiving that money as a dividend must report it on their own personal tax returns and are taxed as ordinary income.
+If a C Corporation pays out dividends, it issues a Form 1099 Dividend to its shareholders.
 The shareholders then use the information from the 1099 Dividend to report that income on Schedule B of their return.